Shelve Changes dialog

 In this area, enter a string that will be used as the shelf name.
 When you unshelve your changes, a new changelist with the same name will be created in the Local Changes view.
 If you leave this field empty, the shelf name will be generated using the following pattern: <number of files in the shelf>, <date and time when the shelf was created>:

 Before Submit / Before Commit section

-Use the controls in this area to define which additional actions you want AppCode to perform before putting the selected files to a shelf.
+Use the controls in this area to define which additional actions you want AppCode to perform before shelving the selected files.